Lorenzooone/cc3dsfs/README.md

 cmake -B build ; cmake --build build --config Release
 ```

-This will download both FTD3XX and SFML, which may take a while during the first execution of the command.
+This will download FTD3XX, libusb and SFML, which may take a while during the first execution of the command.
 Later runs should be much faster.
 On MacOS, you may also be prompted to install the Apple Command Line Developer Tools first.

 ## Controls